leafo/sitecap/README.md

 #### Available Tools

-- `configure_browser_context` – configure viewport, timeout, cookies, and headers for a named browsing context.
+- `configure_browser_context` – configure viewport, timeout, wait, cookies, and headers for a named browsing context.
 - `list_browser_contexts` – list configured contexts and their active settings.
-- `capture_screenshot_from_url` – capture a screenshot by navigating to a URL.
+- `capture_screenshot_from_url` – capture a screenshot by navigating to a URL (supports per-request `wait`).
-- `capture_screenshot_from_html` – render arbitrary HTML and capture a screenshot.
+- `capture_screenshot_from_html` – render arbitrary HTML and capture a screenshot (supports per-request `wait`).
-- `extract_html_content` – retrieve the fully rendered HTML after JavaScript execution.
+- `extract_html_content` – retrieve the fully rendered HTML after JavaScript execution (supports per-request `wait`).
 - `get_last_browser_request` – fetch the most recent request details, including network and console data.

 #### Default Configuration via Flags

-When launching the MCP server, the standard command line flags (`--viewport`, `--timeout`, `--domains`, `--headers`, `--debug`, etc.) are applied as defaults for every browsing context.
+When launching the MCP server, the standard command line flags (`--viewport`, `--timeout`, `--wait`, `--domains`, `--headers`, `--debug`, etc.) are applied as defaults for every browsing context.
 Use these flags to preconfigure the screenshot environment before clients connect:

 ```bash
 # Start MCP server with a 1920x1080 viewport and 30s timeout